Start Position– Lie on your side with your hips stacked one on top of the other. Flex your elbow and support your head in the palm of your hand.

 Flex your top elbow and place your top hand on the floor in front of you at the level of the base of the sternum.
-Fingers point cephalad (i.e., toward your head) or forward (i.e., away from your body) depending on comfort level and preference.
+Fingers point cephalad (i.e., toward your head) or forward (i.e., away from your Healthy Body) depending on comfort level and preference.

 Press your palm into the floor, slightly shifting the weight of the ribcage forward into your hand.
 Notice the slight (forward) shift of the weight of your core into your palm.
 The flexed elbow reaches long against the counter pull of Scapular Grounding.
 These actions help keep the weight of your upper torso and top pelvic half slightly forward rather than slightly backward.
 Avoid rotating the torso or ribcage as your anchor your top arm.

 Inhale– Inhale to lengthen your spine head-to-tail and to reach long through your heels.
 With your ankle in dorsiflexion, lift your top leg to hip level, abducting at the hip, not the waist line.

 Exhale– Engage core support, stabilizing your torso and standing leg.

 Inhale-Initiating distally, reaching through your heel, move your top leg into hip flexion.
 Keep the knee extended and the leg parallel to the floor.